cruisercoder/ggn/README.md

 # GGN

-ggn is an experimental meta build tool for the google gn build system.
+ggn is an experimental meta build tool for the google gn build system. ggn stands for "generate gn" which fully expands to "generate generate ninja"

 WORK IN PROGRESS